Browse

 Kaiser, W. & Meyer, J.-H. (eds)

-Pollution, resource depletion, habitat management, and climate change are all issues that necessarily transcend national boundaries.
-Accordingly, they and other environmental concerns have been a particular focus for international organizations from before the First World War to the present day.
-This volume is the first to comprehensively explore the environmental activities of professional communities, NGOs, regional bodies, the United Nations, and other international organizations during the twentieth century.
-It follows their efforts to shape debates about environmental degradation, develop binding intergovernmental commitments, and—following the seminal 1972 Conference on the Human Environment—implement and enforce actual international policies.
+Environmental issues transcend national boundaries, and thus they have been a particular focus for international organizations for over a century.
+This volume is the first to comprehensively explore the environmental activities of regional bodies, professional communities, the United Nations, NGOs, and other international organizations during the twentieth century.

-Subjects: Environmental Studies 20th Century History
+Subjects: Environmental Studies (General) History: 20th Century to Present Sustainable Development Goals

-May 2007
+Published May 2007

 Intersected Identities